 If you do not currently own a Domain Name, GoDaddy is a great place to purchase one.

-1) Log into your DNS control panel or send a support request to your registrar (the company or organiztion you’ve purchased the domain name from)
+5. Log into your DNS control panel or send a support request to your registrar (the company or organization you’ve purchased the domain name from)

-Here’s how to set up your domain mapping using GoDaddy
+Here’s how to configure your domain if you are using GoDaddy

 1. Log into your GoDaddy Account